couleur-tweak-tips/CTT/docs/video/smoothie/recipe.md

 `play ding`: no

-:   Supposed to play `C:\Windows\Media\ding.wav` with ffplay once Smoothie is done rendering, not yet implemented.
+:   Supposed to play `C:\Windows\Media\ding.wav` with ffplay once Smoothie is done rendering, not yet implemented from smoothie-py.

 `always verbose`: no

-:   Equivalent to if you always passed `--verbose` to the arguments (recipe parsing stuff won't be logged since it hasn't reached the point to where it parses the recipe to enable verbosity).
+:   Equivalent to if you always passed `--verbose` to the arguments (though prefer actually using the argument as it activates verbose logging earlier, logs even more data).

 `dedup threshold`: 0.0